EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Yes, you may not remember, it was a long time ago.”
 It was the real Esther, not me.
 “You became fourteen this year?
 Then it must have been seven years ago when I first saw you.”

-My father had brought my mom and I in front of the Duke, it was the first time he had done so.
-Esther had come down with an illness ordinary priests couldn’t cure.
-My grandmother said she could still vividly remember how my father had begged the Duke to let the family priest cure me, and it worked.
+My father had appeared in front of the Duke while clutching his ill daughter.
+It was the first time the Duke saw this unknown granddaughter of his and he went mad.
+My grandmother said she could still vividly remember how my father begged on his knees while the Duke roared at his son.
+No other priests could cure Esther, his only hope was the high priest employed for the personal use of house Nikodemus.
+It worked.
 Esther had lived until she was thirteen until I took over.

 “It may be better if you don’t remember that memory”, she said.

 “Then I will do that”

-“I didn’t see the resemblance in the chaos of the situation, but you really do look like Victoria.
-Do you have the same hair colour as your mother too?”
+“I didn’t see the resemblance in the chaos of the situation, but you really do look like Victoria.”
 It was weird how she kept using phrases involving her eyes.

 “Can you secretly see, grandmother?”
 She laughed.